alexpolt/alexpolt.github.io/src/motivation.md

   Here's what works for me: there's a risk, that the __cool ideas__, that I bear in my head,  won't be delivered to the world, and just die with me.
-Another perspective: we are blessed with living (whether we want or not), so it's up to a person to choose what makes up that *"living*.
+Another perspective: we are blessed with living (whether we want or not), so it's up to a person to choose what makes up that *living*.
 It might very well be that resting on a sofa isn't what you think is *living*.